krishnachaitanya0107/Youtube-Ad-Skipper/README.md

 # Youtube-Ad-Skipper
 A Python application that can detect and skip Youtube ads that are currently playing on your device .
-Made using Python .

 # Features